 Chicago & Galesburg, IL, US

 The Chicago was the successor to the Munson.
 In fact, The Chicago No.1 model is virtually identical to Munson Nos.2 & 3.
-Even the gold embellishments of The Chicago's No.1 and Munson's No.3 are similar.
-Even the patent dates that are listed on The Chicago are the same as the Munson.
+Even the gold embellishments of The Chicago No.1 and Munson No.3.
+Obviously, they also share the same patent numbers.
 The earliest of the patents (no.474,350) was applied for in 1891.

 The Munson was the collaborative achievement of investor-brothers Lewis Lee Munson (1858 - 1889) and Reverend Frederick Woodbury Munson (1846 - 1921), and inventor Samuel John Seifried (1867 - 1912).
 After Louis fell ill and died of consumption early into the company's history, Fred was joined by other Munson family.
 In 1898 the company was sold to Edgar Arnold Hill (1847 - 1905), a Chicago businessman.
-Hill had a factory on Wendell Street where he briefly produced the typewriters with the original Munson name but he shortly renamed it to The Chicago.
+Hill had a factory on Wendell St. where he briefly produced the typewriters with the original Munson name but he shortly renamed it to The Chicago.

-The Chicago utilized a horizontally-mounted steel typesleeve in lieu of typebars.
+The Chicago utilized a horizontally-mounted, steel typesleeve in lieu of typebars which rotated and slid left to right.
 It worked similarly, in principal, to the vertical typesleeve of a Crandall or to the typewheel of a Blickensderfer, whereas the type element twisted and shifted for each desired character.
-The Chicago's typesleeve rotated and slid left to right.
-The Chicago also had a unique armature that slid out of the left side of the typewriter which had be set prior to typing.
-Attached to that armature was an hammer that struck the ribbon between the paper and typesleeve in order to apply print, like with a Hammond.
-One of the more peculiar facets of The Chicago was its unique keyboard.
-It featured a double-shift, three-row WERTY layout.
-The 'Q' was located next to the 'Z' in the lower left corner.
-The Chicago was capable of producing 90 various characters among its 32 keys.
-The sale price was between $35 and $50 which was reasonable for this well built typewriter.
+The Chicago also had a unique-to-it rail that had to be pulled out the left side of the carriage prior to typing.
+Attached to the rail was a rubber hammer that struck the ribbon between the paper and typesleeve in order to apply print, like that of a Hammond.
+One of the more peculiar facets of The Chicago is its unique keyboard which features a double-shift, three-row WERTY layout with the 'Q" having been situated next to the 'Z' in the lower left corner.
+The Chicago was capable of producing 90 various characters from its 32 keys.
+It sold for between $35 and $50 which was quite reasonable for this well built typewriter.